 Since WooCommerce is open source, not only is it 100% free, but you also get complete freedom and control over your eCommerce website.

 Unlike other proprietary eCommerce platforms, WooCommerce pricing does not include licensing fees.
 This means you can use it to create as many online stores and eCommerce websites as you like.

-WooCommerce is plugin built on top of WordPress, which means you get to benefit from all the powerful features of WordPress as well.
+WooCommerce is an eCommerce plugin built on top of WordPress, which means you get to benefit from all the powerful features of a WordPress site as well.
 See our complete WordPress review to learn more about WordPress.

 Apart from addons made specifically for WooCommerce, you can also use thousands of WordPress plugins on your website to add features like contact forms, call now buttons, galleries, data backup, security firewall, etc.

 Another advantage of using WooCommerce is that it puts no restrictions on how you run your business.

 You can add unlimited products, make unlimited sales, import and export product data, add unlimited product images, videos, categories, and more.

 Accepting payments online is a major hurdle for many users.
 For those users, the most important benefit of using WooCommerce is that it integrates seamlessly with dozens of payment services and gateways.